Pi-face/Project-2-React-Application/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- User's can search up the Stats on a monster
+- User's Get the Weakness and effective spot on monster
-- User's can search up the Weakspots on a monster
+- User's can search for whatever large monster they want
 - User's can search up the location Areas of the Monster.
 #### PostMVP EXAMPLE

--Visual indication of weakspots
--Visual indication of Weaknesses
--Visual indication of location its on
+-Add Responsive Styling to the weakness
+-Highlight Monster parts on hover

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.